Step 1 Draft the By-Law

 Before a sustainability infrastructure resolution is approved, the Act requires that the owners corporation must consider four factors.

-In addition to the amendments to the Act in relation to sustainability infrastructure, the Strata Schemes Management Amendment (Sustainability Infrastructure) Act 2020 has made various amendments to the Act.
+In addition to the amendments to the Act in relation to sustainability infrastructure, the Strata Schemes Management Amendment (Sustainability Infrastructure) Act 2020 has made various amendments to the Act, most of which have commenced and one which is yet to commence.

-Also included are clarifications regarding inspections of records, information to be provided to tenants, meeting procedures, proxies and adjourned meetings.
+Of those changes which have commenced are changes which provide clarifications regarding inspections of records, information to be provided to tenants, meeting procedures, proxies and adjourned meetings.

 An application for a section 247A order may be made by the applicant for the original order, the owners corporation, lot owner, or any other person with an interest in a lot in the strata scheme to which the original order relates.
 Where the order arises out of a mediation, any party to the mediation may apply for a section 247A order.